mattermost/docs/source/help/settings/account-settings.rst

 Username
 ^^^^^^^^

-Usernames are unique identifers appearing next to all posts.
+Usernames are unique identifiers appearing next to all posts.
 Pick something easy for teammates to recognize and recall.
 By default, you will receive mention notifications when someone types your username.
 In order to maintain message integrity, changing your username does not